The Walker Brothers: Reunion in the 1970s

+During 1967 to 1974, John and Scott pursued solo careers while Gary formed the band Gary Walker and the Rain.
+Scott was the most successful, releasing several critically-acclaimed and commercially successful albums, while John scored a minor hit single with "Annabella" in late 1967.

-All three continued to release solo records, with Scott being by far the most successful and creating a large cult following.
-Late in 1974, Scott, John and Gary agreed to reform as the Walker Brothers.
+Late in 1974, Scott, John and Gary agreed to re-form as the Walker Brothers.
 In 1975, they released the album No Regrets.
 The title track was released as a single and rose to No. 7 on the UK chart in early 1976.
 The follow up album Lines (1976) was less commercially successful.
+No Regrets did not include any original songs, while Lines included only one, "First Day", written by John under the pseudonym A. Dayam.

-In 1978 the band released their last album Nite Flights, made up entirely of original songs (the first four by Scott, the middle two by Gary and the final four by John), with the avant-garde style of Scott's tracks on the album laying the stylistic groundwork for his subsequent solo work.
+In 1978 the band released their last album Nite Flights, made up entirely of original songs (the first four by Scott, the middle two by Gary and the final four by John), with the dark and avant-garde style of Scott's tracks laying the stylistic groundwork for his subsequent solo work.
 Nite Flights earned positive reviews, particularly for Scott's tracks, but failed to make any commercial impact.
-The Walker Brothers then undertook some cabaret performances, although Scott was becoming increasingly reluctant to sing live; the group's contract with GTO Records ended and, according to John Walker, the group "just drifted apart" at the end of 1978.
-In 1981, the four Scott tracks from Nite Flights were issued as an EP titled Shutout.
+The Walker Brothers did some cabaret performances, although Scott was becoming increasingly reluctant to sing live.
+The group's contract with GTO Records ended and, according to John, the group "just drifted apart" at the end of 1978.

 Later activities

 Interest in the band was briefly revived in 1992 with the issue of the compilation album No Regrets – The Best of Scott Walker and The Walker Brothers 1965–1976, which reached No. 4 in the UK Albums Chart.
 The following year, David Bowie covered the song "Nite Flights" on his Black Tie White Noise album.
 2006 saw the release of the Walker Brothers box set Everything Under the Sun, which included a number of previously unreleased tracks among its five CDs.

-John Walker later went on to customize guitars and establish his own recording studio in California, and resumed touring in 2004.
-Gary Walker remains active in England.
-Scott Walker continued to record sporadically, with his music moving further towards the avant-garde, and engage in cultural works, e.g. curating the Meltdown Festival.
-John and Gary Walker published their own joint autobiography, The Walker Brothers: No Regrets — Our Story in 2009 (Scott chose not to participate).
-John died at his Los Angeles home on May 7, 2011; Scott died in London on 22 March 2019, leaving Gary as the last surviving Walker brother.
+John Walker went on to customize guitars and establish his own recording studio in California, and resumed touring in 2004.
+Scott Walker continued to record sporadically, his music moving further towards the avant-garde, and engage in cultural works, e.g. curating the Meltdown Festival.
+John and Gary Walker published a joint autobiography, The Walker Brothers: No Regrets — Our Story in 2009 (Scott chose not to participate).
+John died at his Los Angeles home on May 7, 2011; Scott died in London on March 22, 2019; and Gary died in Essex on March 1, 2026.

 "The Sun Ain't Gonna Shine Anymore" and "Stay With Me Baby" were prominently featured in the 2012 film, Seeking a Friend for the End of the World, written and directed by Lorene Scafaria and starring Steve Carell and Keira Knightley.